Theme 3. Sustainable tourism

 • Inclusivity in terms of valorising local traditions, involving local communities in co-design of the touristic offers (participatory approach), valorising local skills and competences, arrange and support local networks in interacting with national and international touristic operators;

 • Diversification in terms of promoting coasts, sea, as well as the inland areas, alternative targeted/specific offers (cultural, historical, archaeological, traditional, gastronomic, cycling, trekking, etc.) suitable for different periods of the year, govern and regulate de-seasonality.
-Emilia-Romagna Region
+Emilia-Romagna Region - Better position the Mediterranean as “greener” touristic destination and driver for sustainable, cultural and economic development, notably through:

 • The strengthening of governance frameworks that promote sustainable tourism.
 More particularly, by agreeing upon a coherent common policy framework at the local, regional, European and Mediterranean level by means of an inclusive and structured consensus process involving all stakeholders.